leighseverson/purexposure/README.md

 running, or if the FTP site is down, for example), check your working directory.
 You’ll probably want to change it back from a temporary directory.

+#### Caching

+The `pull` functions in this package use caching to prevent multiple downloads of the same data from occurring in the current R session.
+Downloaded PUR data sets, PUR Product Tables, and CA county SpatialPolygonsDataFrame objects (pulled using `pull_raw_pur` or `pull_clean_pur`, `find_product_name` or `pull_product_table`, and `pull_spdf`, respectively) are saved in a temporary environment that’s deleted at the end of the current R session. `pull` functions will first check the temporary environment for the requested data, and will only download it from CDPR’s FTP server if it has not already been downloaded and temporarily saved in the current session.

+The temporary environment is called `purexposure_package_env`, and data are saved as objects in a list called `pur_lst`.
+Raw PUR data sets are saved in the format “\[year\]\_\[pur county code\]" (e.g., “2000\_10”), product tabes are saved by year (e.g., “2000”), and SpatialPolygonsDataFrame objects are saved by county name (e.g., “Fresno”).

+If you want to avoid repeatedly downloading the same data sets in future R sessions, you should explicitly save the data.

 ### 3\. `calculate_exposure` to applied pesticides